🇮🇪COURTS

 What this form is for

-• Required when proof of service is needed in court proceedings
+• Required when the court specifically requests proof of service by ordinary post

-• Not for use with registered post, special delivery, or other methods
+• Not for service by email, fax, or other delivery methods

 Use this form or another form?